Curves vs Straight Lines

 Players who see shots in curves, use more of their right brain than their left brain in the targeting process.
 In other words, they are more “right brain dominant”.
 The right side of the brain uses imagery, more than it does verbal and technical instruction while performing a task.
 People who are right brain dominant are generally more artistic, creative and intuitive and need to see visualize concepts to understand them.

-However, the other group of players, those who see all putts as straight, are more “left brain dominant”.
+However, the other group of players, those who see all putts as straight (spot putting), are more “left brain dominant”.
 The left half of the brain is more logical, analytical and uses more verbal instruction to explain things.
 For left brain dominant players, it’s much cleaner and easier to see putts as straight lines, than it is curves.
 It makes it more precise, like a architectural drawing vs an artist’s sketch.

 For these players, instead of seeing a curved line the ball will take to the hole, they see a different target, or “spot” (an imaginary hole), which is in a straight line from the ball (as in the image above).

 A spot putter would putt as if to get the ball to come to rest at that spot (imagining every putt as flat and straight), but let gravity (the slope of the green) take it towards the hole.